 3.2.
 Discovery Phase: Dietary Patterns Extraction

 There were six dietary patterns extracted from both procedures.
 The patterns derived using penalized logistic regression were named according to the outcome variable used in each model (we named these the Food Insecurity (FI), Age, SNAP, and Household Size patterns, respectively).
-Supplementary Figure 1 illustrates the optimal combinations of the model tuning parameters, λ and α, that were ultimately selected for each model.
+Figure 2 illustrates the optimal combinations of the model tuning parameters, λ and α, that were ultimately selected for each model.
 For the model with FI as the response variable, the LASSO regression (α=1) solution was optimal while the ridge regression solution (α=0) was optimal for the model with household size as the response.
 The models with age and SNAP benefits as the outcomes yielded optimized solutions with α in the elastic net range, α∈ (0,1).
 The coefficients for each of these models are found in Supplementary Table 2.
 We note that the coefficients for several food groups shrunk to zero, effectively eliminating them from subsequent score computations.